MKrebsbach/PlayingPongDQN/README.md

 as well as human vs neural network.

 # How to train and to play:
 RunDQN.m    trains two Networks (Agent1, Agent2) by playing Pong against each other.
+Has to be executed before running the following.

-TestRun.m   displays 5 games either played randomly or by the agents Pong.m      lets you play Pong against Agent2
+TestRun.m   displays 5 games either played randomly (random=true) or by the agents (random = false).

+Pong.m      lets you play Pong against Agent2